jcrona/tamatool/README.md

 ```

 Once running, you can either click on the shell buttons to interact with the Tamagotchi, or you can press the __left__, __down__ and __right__ arrow keys of your keyboard.
+Pressing __SPACE__ or clicking on the screen triggers the vibration sensor (the Angel has one for instance)
 Pressing __s__ puts the emulation in step by step mode and executes the next instruction, while __r__ resumes it.
 Pressing __w__ fully executes the next instruction or call (no step by step inside a call).
 Pressing __x__ stops the execution right after the next call.